Lithocarpus beccarianus

 Lithocarpus beccarianus is a tree in the beech family Fagaceae.
 It is named for the Italian botanist Odoardo Beccari.

 Description

 Lithocarpus beccarianus grows as a tree up to 30 m tall with a trunk diameter of up to 60 cm.
 The brown bark is scaly.
 The coriaceous leaves measure up to 12 cm long.
 Its brown acorns are ellipsoid and measure up to 6 cm long.

 Distribution and habitat

 Lithocarpus beccarianus is endemic to Borneo.
-Its habitat is dipterocarp forests up to 300 m altitude.
+Its habitat is lowland dipterocarp rain forests up to 300 m elevation.